 Whatever that legal document around visits, custody, payments, etc. says, just do it.
 Even if you think it’s unfair, imbalanced or just frankly are tired one weekend.
 These babies are 50% yours and you need to step up and make sure you fulfill any responsibility toward them.
 This will save many future arguments and bring the animosity-meter WAY down between the two of you; this is win-win all around.
 (Note: she needs to do this too.
 It took two to, ahem, tango.)

 4. Create structure and if you can, do the same routine as the other home.

 It’s ok to not be “Fun Dad” all the time.
-One of the biggest challenges single Moms face, especially when they have the majority of the time with the kids during the week, is that Dad becomes the fun parent and Mom has to deal with all the mundane stuff like homework, doctor visits, discipline and clean rooms.
-Not only is it just really not cool, it’s doing a disservice to your kids; they need discipline, routine and order to feel comfortable and safe.
+One of the biggest challenges single Moms face, especially when they have the majority of the time with the kids during the week, is that Dad becomes the fun parent and Mom has to deal with all the mundane stuff like homework, doctor visits, discipline, and clean rooms.
+Not only is it just really not cool, but it’s also doing a disservice to your kids; they need discipline, routine and order to feel comfortable and safe.
 Creating boundaries and saying “no” to them makes them feel loved.
 So love on those babies and put them to bed even if they don’t wanna!

 5. Show up.